 There are some ways to pay for a facelift if you’re facing financial strains.
 You could use medical credit cards, get a personal loan, or see if the surgeon’s office has a payment plan.

-What is the average cost of different facelift procedures?
+What is the average of Facelift Surgery Cost procedures?

 Traditional facelifts cost from $7,000 to $15,000.
 Mini facelifts are cheaper, from $3,500 to $6,500.
 Thread lifts are usually between $1,500 to $4,500.
 Mid-face lifts can be $6,000 to $10,000.
 Deep plane facelifts are more complex and cost between $10,000 and $25,000.